Lido V3 Architecture

 -

-The reserve and health-check logic ensures that vaults remain sufficiently collateralized.
-If a vault becomes undercollateralized (e.g. due to slashing), it may be forced into rebalance or redemption, ensuring the overall stETH solvency.
+Reserve and health-check logic ensure that vaults remain sufficiently collateralized.
+If a vault becomes undercollateralized (e.g. due to slashing), it may be forced into rebalance or redemption, ensuring overall stETH solvency.

 -

-To improve the user experience, the Dashboard contract provides owners a unified point of access to operate and manage permissions to stVaults.
+To improve the user experience, the Dashboard contract provides vault owners with a unified point of access to operate stVaults and manage permissions.